willWallace-RIT/Badrepos_git/README.md

 ai slop Prototype service for checking whether a Git repository URL has been flagged.

-this kinda violate the principles arch AUR but the theory of how to check for shit at scale might be a good stsrting point for a set and forget it approach.
+this kinda violate the principles arch AUR but the theory of how to check for shit at scale might be a good stsrting point for a set and forget it approach and I made the license MIT instead of GPL3 for that reason.

 it ultimately puts you in the same position youn were already in \o/

 you probably need to write or find some plugins for additional checks.

+i dont personally want to run the centralized service BUT ONE outside of github should be the mitigation to maintain direct calls to git to a minimum.

 PKGBuild Security Suite